eagle840/killercoda-labs/sonarqube/step1.md

 un and password is admin

-# create a new local project
+# create a new local Sonarqube project

 under 'How do you want to create your project?'